-We look forward to welcoming you back!
+We look forward to welcoming you to York!
 See what is open in York.

 Although most legal restrictions have been lifted, and many people have been vaccinated, it is still possible to catch and spread COVID-19, even if you are fully vaccinated.
 See further Coronavirus guidance on gov.uk.

 You must wear a face covering in shops and on public transport.
 Face coverings should be worn in communal areas of universities, colleges and schools by staff, visitors and pupils or students in year 7 and above.

 In England, face coverings must now be worn in shops and shopping centres, in transport hubs and on public transport.
 See when to wear a face covering.

 In indoor settings where a face covering is not legally required, you should still continue to wear a face covering in crowded and enclosed spaces where you may come into contact with other people you do not normally meet.

 Some people, including children under 11, are exempt from having to wear face coverings in any setting.
 Furthermore, anyone with a health condition or disability, which means they cannot wear a face covering, has a reasonable excuse for not wearing a face covering.

 Wash your hands with soap and water or use hand sanitiser regularly throughout the day.
 Regular hand washing is an effective way to reduce your risk of catching illnesses, including COVID-19.

 It is particularly important to wash your hands: